1881 Page Mill Road, Palo Alto, CA 94304-1211 USA

 Benjamin B. Wagner, the former United States Attorney for the Eastern District of California, is the Partner-in-Charge of Gibson, Dunn & Crutcher’s Palo Alto office.
 He is a member of the firm’s White Collar Defense and Investigations, National Security, False Claims Act, FCPA, Cybersecurity, FDA and Health Care, Securities Enforcement, Litigation, and Anti-Money Laundering Practice Groups.
 Mr. Wagner’s practice focuses on the representation of corporate clients in internal investigations, compliance reviews, government investigations, and enforcement actions regarding business crimes and civil frauds, including healthcare fraud, financial institutions fraud, the False Claims Act, the Foreign Corrupt Practices Act and government contract fraud.

-Mr. Wagner is an experienced trial and appellate attorney, having tried 18 felony criminal cases in federal court, and argued over a dozen times before the Ninth Circuit.
-Mr. Wagner received a California Lawyer Attorney of the Year "CLAY" award from California Lawyer Magazine in 2014, and a Meritorious Honor Award from the U.S. Department of State in 2006.
+Mr. Wagner is a Chambers-ranked attorney in White Collar Crime and Investigations, and is an experienced trial and appellate attorney.
+He has tried 18 felony criminal cases in federal court, and argued multiple appeals in the Ninth Circuit and the Fifth Circuit.
+Mr. Wagner received a California Lawyer Attorney of the Year “CLAY” award from California Lawyer Magazine in 2014, and a Meritorious Honor Award from the U.S. Department of State in 2006.
 In 2012 the Daily Journal named him as one of the Top 100 Lawyers in California.
 As an Assistant U.S. Attorney, he received the Executive Office of U.S. Attorneys Director’s Award for Superior Performance three times, for cases involving health care fraud, money laundering, and domestic terrorism.

 Prior to joining Gibson Dunn, Mr. Wagner served as United States Attorney for the Eastern District of California from November 2009 through April 2016.
 Appointed by President Obama, he oversaw the district’s three offices and 175 employees, covering over half the area of California.
 During his tenure, he was appointed by Attorney General Eric Holder to the Attorney General’s Advisory Committee, where he served for three years, working with Department leadership on national law enforcement policy.
 He was also appointed by Attorney General Loretta Lynch to serve as Co-Chair of the White Collar Crime Subcommittee.
 For five years Mr. Wagner also co-chaired the Mortgage Fraud Working Group of the President’s Financial Fraud Enforcement Task Force, a national multi-agency group that worked to enhance mortgage fraud enforcement.
 As U.S. Attorney, Mr. Wagner oversaw investigations leading to multi-billion dollar settlements with two national financial institutions, and numerous investigations under the False Claims Act in the health care, defense and education industries that led to record FCA recoveries in the district.